-Wood preservation is the act of treating and impregnating wood by stabilizing dimensions, increasing strength and resistance to water moisture and chemicals and reducing cracking; primarily completed with autoclave under vacuum.
+Wood preservation treats and impregnates wood by stabilizing dimensions, increasing strength and resistance to water moisture and chemicals and reducing cracking; primarily completed with autoclave under vacuum.

 The structure of wood is similar to a sponge, with cell cavities and cell walls, which represent the actual wood.
-The aim of wood preservation is to coat these walls with preservative to protect from decay caused by wood-destroying fungi and insects.
-The preservative penetrates deep into the wood with the aid of pressure and vacuum.
-First, the vacuum removes the air from the cavities to create space for the preservation solution.
+Wood preservation coats these walls with preservatives to protect from decay caused by wood-destroying fungi and insects.
+The preservative penetrates deep into the wood with pressure and vacuum.
+The vacuum removes the air from the cavities to create space for the preservation solution.
 This solution is forced deep into the wood under high pressure.

-Wood preservation is a common practice in to resist wood rotting and infestation due to earth or water, fungi, insects and other elements.
+Wood preservation resists wood rotting and infestation due to earth or water, fungi, insects and other elements.
 This process is widely employed in damp and excessively humid areas.
-Therefore, to obtain maximum penetration of preservatives, vacuum is used to impregnate the wood.
+To obtain maximum penetration of preservatives, vacuum is used to impregnate the wood.

-While process requirements vary widely both in desired vacuum and capacity, the basic procedures are similar.
-These procedures consist of initial vacuum, filling, application of pressure, discharging the solution, recovery vacuum and end of cycle.
+While process requirements vary in the desired vacuum and capacity, the basic procedures are similar.
+These procedures consist of an initial vacuum, filling, application of pressure, discharging the solution, recovery vacuum, and end of a cycle.

 Filling - Preservative is introduced from a storage tank- initially by vacuum and finally by a multistage high-pressure solution transfer pump.

 Application of Pressure – Autoclave pressure is raised between 100 and 200 psig and held until desired penetration is achieved.
-Time required will vary widely with the size and type of lumber, the solution pressure and the efficacy of preconditioning.
+The time required will vary with the size and type of lumber, the solution pressure and the efficacy of preconditioning.

 Recovery Vacuum – Another round of vacuum is used to help the bonding of the active principles of wood.